Looking to improve code quality, maintainability, or team collaboration? Discover how Test Driven Development (TDD) can be your ally!

 How TDD Works: Red, Green, Refactor

-Understanding TDD is to understand its mantra: "Red, Green, Refactor."
+Understanding test driven development is to understand its mantra: "Red, Green, Refactor."

 Red